mikecali/elasticsearch-ai-demo/README.md

 ***GenAI-Powered Search "using your own Data" Demo***

-This repo contains artifacts & Python programs that can be use to ask a question regarding the data that was ingested and index into Elasticsearch Cloud and query them using a Retrieval Augmented Generation (RAG) demo app.
+This repo contains artifacts (in snippets.tex) & Python programs that can be use to ask a question regarding the data that was ingested and index into Elasticsearch Cloud and query them using a Retrieval Augmented Generation (RAG) demo app.

 Pre-requisite
 1. Setup your python virtual environment, once setup is complete